AVerImaTeC: A Dataset for Automatic Verification of Image-Text Claims with Evidence from the Web

 \section{Acknowledgement}

 This research was supported by the Alan Turing Institute and DSO National Laboratories in Singapore Partnership (ref DCfP2\textbackslash100063).
 Zifeng Ding and Andreas Vlachos were further supported by the ERC grant AVeriTeC (GA 865958).
-Michael Schlichtkrull is supported by the Engineering and Physical Sciences Research Council (grant number EP/Y009800/1), through funding from Responsible Ai UK (KP0016).
+Andreas Vlachos is also supported by the DARPA program SciFy.
+Michael Schlichtkrull is supported by the Engineering and Physical Sciences Research Council (grant number EP/Y009800/1), through funding from Responsible AI UK (KP0016).

 {

 }